Sabrinas Organizing

 Organize Cardstock

-I had made dividers with stickers to organize my scrapbook paper and was able to repurpose the sticker bins to organize my 12x12 scrapbook paper.
+I had made dividers with stickers to organize my scrapbook (affiliate) paper and was able to repurpose the sticker bins to organize my 12x12 scrapbook (affiliate) paper.
 Since the pile had many dividers, I separated the stack into two bins with locked lids.
-Both bins were used for stickers before in the scrapbook armoire.
+Both bins were used for stickers before in the scrapbook (affiliate) armoire.

 Cardstock Organized in bin